castein105/105-Unit-3/README.md

 ## Purpose

-This is a repository containing instructional materials and sample datasets for Prof. Gotzler's section of ENGL 105 at the University of North Carolina at Chapel Hill.
+This is a repository contains datasets about public health in different counties in the United States of America.
 This repository is the final project for **Unit 3: writing in the natural sciences.**

-This repository contains 3 python notebooks, covering basic tops in Python3, and beggining modules on using the Pandas package for data analysis.
+This repository contains 1 python notebook, covering how to utilize the orginal county healthdata set, and visualizations created from the resulting subset.

-These materials have been adapted from the [Research Hub at UNC's Davis Library.](https://unc-libraries-data.github.io/Python/)

 ## Description